 If students are seen using their phones in College, their phones will be confiscated and students will receive a 30 minute after school detention.

 Students can collect their phone from their pastoral base. after they have completed the detention.
 If a student has a phone confiscated three times, then the parent / carer will be asked to collect it.
 If a phone has been confiscated more than three times then a personalised plan may be agreed with a parent regarding the student’s phone.

 If you need to contact your child in case of emergency, you MUST phone the College Office and we will get a message to the student.

 Students must NEVER use their phones to arrange with a parent or family member to go home.
 This MUST be arranged through Pastoral Leaders or the First Aid Officer.

 Student roles and responsibilities

 Most phones have a camera and a video facility.
-Students should be aware that it is an extremely serious matter to take photographs or recordings of staff, in lessons or around the College.
-If students wish to take photographs or videos of other students, this must be done outside of the college unless it is part of an activity arranged by staff and with the students’ consent.
-Normally, College cameras would be used in such circumstances.
+Students should be aware that it is an extremely serious matter to take photographs or recordings of staff, in lessons or around the College and can involve the police if evidence is found of students engaging in this activity.